skip to content

 Conclusions do not provide an effective summary of work completed.

-8-14 40-70% Evaluation against the success criteria, with justification for any areas not completed.
+Evaluation against the success criteria, with reasonable justification for any incomplete areas.

 Conclusions provide a summary of work completed.

-Good or excellent evidence of critical thought and interpretation of the results which substantiate any claims of success, improvements or novelty.
+Excellent critical thought and interpretation which substantiate any claims of success.